 You can do this by heading to your giveaway in RafflePress and clicking Edit.
 Then head to Settings » General.

-Now when your giveaway starts, you can send visitors to that URL to enter.
+You can send visitors to that URL to enter when your giveaway starts.
 This is a great way to share your contest on other platforms besides WordPress, as all you need is the landing page link.

 Once you’ve launched your blog giveaway, it’s time to promote it.
-Promoting your contest exposes it to a wider audience, which will boost its’ reach and attract more participants.
+Promoting your contest exposes it to a broader audience, boosting its reach and attracting more participants.

 Here are a few ideas you can use to promote your giveaway: